-ITP No. 2081-2024-004-04 was originally issued on June 13, 2024.
-On November 25, 2024, CDFW received a request from the Permittee for a major amendment (Amendment No. 1) to the original ITP and the corresponding fee payment.
-The Permittee requested to amend the ITP to add the fully protected and state endangered blunt-nosed leopard lizard (BNLL) as a species covered by the ITP.
-The Permittee requested to add BNLL as a Covered Species to the ITP after the species was observed within the Project area during pre-activity surveys in 2024.
-CDFW also initiated several additional modifications to the ITP by extending the ITP expiration date and addressing minor typographical errors in the original ITP.
+On October 3, 2024, CDFW received a request from Permittee for a second major amendment (Amendment No. 2) to the ITP, and on October 17, 2024, CDFW received the corresponding fee payment.
+Permittee requested to amend the ITP, as previously amended, to add the fully protected and state endangered blunt-nosed leopard lizard (BNLL) as a species covered by the ITP and to add six staging areas outside of the state highway right-of-way to the Project area.
+The Permittee requested to add BNLL as a Covered Species to the ITP after the species was observed within the Project area during pre-activity surveys in September 2024.
+CDFW also initiated several modifications to the ITP Conditions of Approval to correspond with the addition of BNLL as a Covered Species in the ITP and addressed minor typographical errors in Amendment No. 1.

 This Project is a transportation project being undertaken by a state agency.
-In addition, the Project will clearly not result in an increase in highway or street capacity for automobile or truck travel.
+In addition, the project will clearly not result in an increase in highway or street capacity for automobile or truck travel.
 For these reasons, the Project qualifies as an eligible project pursuant to Fish and Game Code section 2081.15, subdivision (b)(3).

-Issuance of this Amended ITP will not increase the amount of take of the Covered Species as compared to the Project as originally approved, nor will the Amended ITP increase other Project impacts on the Covered Species (i.e., "impacts of taking" as used in Fish and Game Code Section 2081, subd. (b)(2)).
-Issuance of this Amended ITP does not affect CDFW's previous determination that issuance of the ITP meets and is otherwise consistent with the permitting criteria set forth in Fish and Game Code section 2081, subdivisions (b) and (c).
+Issuance of this Amendment will authorize the take of an additional Covered Species and increase the impact acreage compared to the Project as originally approved; however, by implementing compliance monitoring, pre-activity surveys, and other take minimization measures added herein by Amendment, it is not expected that this Amendment will increase Project impacts on the Covered Species included in the original ITP (i.e., "impacts of taking" as used in Fish and Game Code Section 2081, subd. (b)(2)).
+Issuance of this Amendment does not affect CDFW's previous determination that issuance of the ITP meets and is otherwise consistent with the permitting criteria set forth in Fish and Game Code section 2081, subdivisions (b) and (c) with respect to the Covered Species included in the original ITP.

 CDFW now amends and reissues the ITP.
 This Amended ITP includes all of the operative provisions as of the effective date of this Amended ITP.
-Attachment 4 to this Amended ITP shows the specific red-line changes made to the ITP as a result of this Amendment No. 1.
+Attachment 5 to this Amended ITP shows the specific red-line changes made to the ITP as a result of this Major Amendment No. 2.